nexwinds/nexpostgres/README.md

 ## Features

 - **Authentication**: Simple admin user login system with enforced password change on first login
-- **VPS Server Management**: Add, edit, and delete remote Ubuntu VPS servers with SSH access
+- **VPS Server Management**:
+  - Add, edit, and delete remote Ubuntu VPS servers with SSH access
+  - Automatic server initialization with PostgreSQL and pgBackRest installation
+  - PostgreSQL port configuration at the server level for all databases
 - **Database Management**: Track PostgreSQL databases across your VPS servers
 - **Automated Backup Management**:
   - Configure and schedule full and incremental backups